ESIPFed/usage-based-discovery/README.md

 - Suggestions - submit a pull request

 <br /><br />
-Ways to contribute to this project: Coming Soon!
+Ways to contribute to this project: coming soon!